rockr-data/news-article-clustering-unsupervised-learning/README.md

 ## Large-Scale Comparative NLP Study on 138,115 News Articles

-A flagship unsupervised machine learning project exploring how modern and traditional NLP techniques perform when clustering real-world news articles into meaningful topics at scale.
+A flagship unsupervised machine learning project exploring how different text representations and clustering algorithms perform when grouping real-world news articles into meaningful topics at scale.

-This study evaluated six end-to-end pipelines across lexical and semantic text representations using three clustering paradigms.
-The results challenge common assumptions by showing that simpler methods such as TF-IDF can remain highly competitive against modern embeddings, while underused clustering algorithms can outperform conventional baselines.
+This project was designed not only to build clusters, but to test important questions in applied NLP:

+- Do semantic embeddings always outperform lexical methods?
+- Are widely used methods like K-Means always the best choice?
+- Can less commonly tested algorithms perform better at scale?
+- How should clustering quality be evaluated beyond metrics alone?

 ---

 ## Why This Project Matters

-Large volumes of unstructured text are generated every day across news, customer feedback, legal documents, research papers, and social media.

-Organisations need scalable ways to automatically group unlabelled text into themes, detect emerging topics, and organise information efficiently.
+Modern organisations generate vast volumes of unstructured text across:

+- News platforms
+- Customer reviews
+- Support tickets
+- Research papers
+- Legal documents
+- Social media

+Automatically organising this text into themes can unlock faster decision-making, trend detection, recommendation systems, and downstream supervised learning.

-This project demonstrates how unsupervised NLP can solve that problem using production-relevant methods, rigorous evaluation, and large-scale experimentation.
+This project demonstrates how scalable unsupervised NLP can support those goals using rigorous experimentation on a large real-world corpus.

 ---

-## Executive Summary
+## Research Motivation

-Most published clustering studies use relatively small datasets and rely heavily on traditional methods such as K-Means.

-This project moved beyond that by testing six combinations of:

-- **TF-IDF** (lexical representation)
-- **S-BERT** (semantic embeddings)
-- **HDBSCAN** (density-based clustering)
-- **K-Means** (centroid-based clustering)
-- **BIRCH** (hierarchical clustering)

-on a combined corpus of **138,115 real-world news articles**.

-The outcome showed that:

-- **HDBSCAN + TF-IDF** achieved the strongest internal validation performance
-- **BIRCH + TF-IDF** achieved the highest human-evaluated topical coherence
-- **TF-IDF remained highly competitive with S-BERT at scale**
+Many published clustering studies are limited by one or more of the following:

+- Small datasets
+- Over-reliance on K-Means
+- Limited comparison across embeddings
+- Heavy dependence on internal metrics only
+- Minimal focus on interpretability

+This project was created to address those gaps through a structured comparative study on **138,115 articles** using six full pipelines.

 ---

-## Key Findings

-### Best Quantitative Performance

-**HDBSCAN + TF-IDF**

-- Silhouette Score: **0.6692**
-- Davies-Bouldin Index: **0.4173**

-This combination delivered the strongest balance of cluster cohesion and separation.

-### Best Human Interpretability

-**BIRCH + TF-IDF**

-- Manual topical coherence: **94.9%**

-Clusters were highly aligned with human judgement.
+## Why These Methods Were Chosen

-### Strategic Insight
+### Text Representations

-Despite the popularity of transformer embeddings, **TF-IDF proved exceptionally strong on a large heterogeneous corpus**, offering both performance and interpretability.
+#### TF-IDF

+Selected as a strong lexical baseline.

+Useful for capturing distinctive keywords and interpretable topic signals.

+#### S-BERT

+Selected as a modern semantic embedding model.

+Useful for recognising conceptual similarity beyond exact word overlap.

 ---

+### Clustering Algorithms

+#### HDBSCAN

+Chosen because:

+- Less frequently tested in news clustering
+- Automatically determines cluster structure
+- Detects noise and ambiguous articles
+- Handles variable-density clusters

+#### K-Means

+Chosen as the classic benchmark.

+- Fast
+- Popular in literature
+- Full assignment of all data points

+#### BIRCH

+Chosen because:

+- Designed for large-scale efficiency
+- Hierarchical clustering behaviour
+- Underused in news clustering research

+---

 ## Dataset

-Combined corpus of **138,115 news articles** from multiple sources:
+Combined corpus of **138,115 real-world news articles** from:

 - BBC News
 - Reuters-21578
 - AG News Corpus
-- Scraped live news sources:
+- Scraped sources:
   - CNN
   - The Guardian
   - TechCrunch

 This created a realistic mix of:

-- short-form headlines
+- short and long articles
-- long-form journalism
+- multiple publishers
-- multiple writing styles
+- varied writing styles
-- diverse subject domains
+- broad subject diversity

 ---